Frequently Asked Questions (FAQ)

 Aside from the Community Center park and playground, All Redmond Ridge ROA owned parks are open to members of the association only.
 Every member can use the park during park hours.
 Other than the rental of the Community Center, we do not rent or reserve parks for private events.
 If you want to have a party at one of our parks, you can use the facilities on a first-come-first-serve basis, however you may not block or restrict access to other park attendees.

-Email your concern with the location to operations@redmondridgeroa.com.
-If the tree is located on ROA property, staff will request an inspection from the associations arborist.
+If you notice a tree of concern in the community, please email the location details to office@redmondridgeroa.com.
+If the tree is located on ROA property, our staff will request an inspection from the Association’s arborist.

 The Redmond Ridge ROA DOES NOT plow the streets when it snows!
 The roads are owned and maintained by King County and only their crews have the knowledge and authority to clear the roads in and around our area.
 If you have questions regarding snow removal on public streets, please contact the King County Road Helpline at 206-477-8100.